who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/02._Conventions_OpenAPI_DotEnv/02._After/kanban_github_project.md

 ## Alternatives

-It's perfectly fine if you prefer Trello or similiar kanban solutions but try to create a board in GitHub for the sake of this assignment at least.
+It's perfectly fine if you prefer Trello or similar kanban solutions but try to create a board in GitHub for the sake of this assignment at least.
 Then you can weigh the pros and cons of your choice better.